rekha-balan/azure-docs-test2-pr.nl-NL/articles/connectors/connectors-create-api-oracledatabase.md

   [64-bit ODAC 12c Release 4 (12.1.0.2.4) for Windows x64](http://www.oracle.com/technetwork/database/windows/downloads/index-090165.html)

     > [!TIP]
     > If the Oracle client is not installed, an error occurs when you try to create or use the connection.
-See the common errors in this topic.
+See the common errors in this article.

 ## <a name="add-the-connector"></a>Add the connector